wit0k/dw/README.md

 Ver.
 0.0.9:

 * Fixes to download and get_hrefs functions
+* If verbose level is set to DEBUG, print the href every time it's added to links list
 * Documentation update